 Why Do I Need a Stopwatch With a Lap Memory?

 Choosing a watch with this function is crucial if you’re going to be using your split times to inform your training routine.
-Tracking your times not only allows you to practice good pacing, but you’ll be able to see progress as you improve and compare to your old numbers.
+Tracking your times not only allows you to practice good pacing, but you’ll be able to see progress as you improve and compare your latest run to your old numbers.